Komodo/komodo-website/src/pages/blog/2014-07/building-komodo-with-docker.html.md

 ## Final Thoughts

+I want to credit [pelle.io] for providing me with the resources I needed to figure much of the docker stuff out, [his blog and script][4] were of tremendous help to me.

 I hope to evolve upon the existing Docker script a lot in the future, but it will depend on how many people end up using it.
 Particularly I'd like to make the build process even simpler by already supplying the built mozilla dependencies,